-- Heat oil in a wok and fry half of the onion crisply to make "Piyaj Beresta" (fried crisp Onion) and leave those aside.
+- Heat oil in a wok and fry half of the onion crisply to make "Piyaj Beresta" (fried crisp Onion).
+Leave those aside.

-- Now switch the flame off and give the fried prawn a rest of at least 15 minutes to cool it down properly.
+- Now switch the flame off and give the fried prawn a rest of at least 15 minutes.

 - Instead of mixer grinder, traditional "Shil Nora" or Shil Batta" can also be used.

 - You can serve the Shutki Chingri Bhorta or Dried Prawn Paste as it is with rice.
 Else